 The context of this passage focuses on religious elitism and hypocrisy.
-The Scribes and Pharisees of the Law loved being the center of attention.
+The scribes and Pharisees of the Law loved being the center of attention.
 They did good works with the intention of receiving praise from other people.
-These men were outwardly righteous, but were actually depraved to the very core of their being.
+These men were outwardly righteous, but were depraved to the very core of their being.